Each capsule contains 63 micrograms of glycopyrronium bromide equivalent to 50 micrograms of glycopyrronium.

 The safety profile is further characterised by other symptoms related to the anticholinergic effects, including signs of urinary retention, which were uncommon.
 Gastrointestinal effects including gastroenteritis and dyspepsia were also observed.
 Adverse reactions related to local tolerability included throat irritation, nasopharyngitis, rhinitis and sinusitis.

-Adverse drug reactions reported during the first 6 months of two pooled pivotal Phase III trials of 6- and 12-months duration are listed by MedDRA system organ class (see table as follows).
-Within each system organ class, the adverse drug reactions are ranked by frequency, with the most frequent reactions first.
-Within each frequency grouping, adverse drug reactions are presented in order of decreasing seriousness.
-In addition, the corresponding frequency category for each adverse drug reaction is based on the following convention: very common (≥1/10); common (≥1/100 to <1/10); uncommon (≥1/1,000 to <1/100); rare (≥1/10,000 to <1/1,000); very rare (<1/10,000); not known (cannot be estimated from the available data).
+Adverse reactions reported during the first six months of two pooled pivotal Phase III trials of 6 and 12 months duration are listed by MedDRA system organ class (Table).
+Within each system organ class, the adverse reactions are ranked by frequency, with the most frequent reactions first.
+Within each frequency grouping, adverse reactions are presented in order of decreasing seriousness.
+In addition, the corresponding frequency category for each adverse reaction is based on the following convention: very common (≥1/10); common (≥1/100 to <1/10); uncommon (≥1/1,000 to <1/100); rare (≥1/10,000 to <1/1,000); very rare (<1/10,000); not known (cannot be estimated from the available data).
 (See table.)

 Click on icon to see table/diagram/image